shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 #### CustomProDB

-[CustomProDB]( http://dx.doi.org/10.1093/bioinformatics/btt543) generates custom protein FASTAs from exosome or transcriptome data.
+[CustomProDB]( http://dx.doi.org/10.1093/bioinformatics/btt543) generates custom protein FASTA sequences files from exosome or transcriptome data.
 Once Freebayes creates the .vcf file, CustomProDB uses this file to generate a custom protein FASTA file from the transcriptome data.
-For this tool, we use Ensemble 89 mmusculus (GRm38.p5) (dbsnp142) as the genome annotation.
+For this tool, we use Ensembl 89 mmusculus (GRm38.p5) (dbsnp142) as the genome annotation.
 We create three FASTA files from CustomProDB: (1) a variant FASTA file for short indels, (2) a Single Amino acid Variant (SAV) FASTA file, an SQLite database file (genome mapping and variant mapping) for mapping proteins to a genome and (3) an RData file for variant protein coding sequences.
 The reference protein set can be filtered by transcript expression level (RPKM calculated from a BAM file), and variant protein forms can be predicted based on variant calls (SNPs and indels reported in a VCF file).

 >>      **Comments**: Annotations CustomProDB depends on a set of annotation files (in RData format) to